ledragna/CaffeineClustering/README.md

 # Caffeine Clustering Library

-A standalone C++ library extracted from the Caffeine project, containing core DataGrid3D and clustering functionality.
+A standalone C++ library extracted from the Caffeine project originally developed by Andrea Salvadori, containing core DataGrid3D and clustering functionality.
 The library uses Boost.uBLAS as its mathematical backend.

 ## Features